goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 - The Git repo as **Project**
 - A **Job Template** to run the Playbook

-We'll be a bit verbose for students new to Tower, if you are an Ansible Tower old-hand, just skip through and finish the configuration steps shown.
+We'll be a bit verbose for students new to Ansible Tower.
+If you are an Ansible Tower old-hand, just skip through and finish the configuration steps shown.

 ## Inventory and Machine Credentials